accordproject/techdocs/docs/logic-complex-type.md

     [pi,e,golden]
 ```

-Ergo also provides functions to manipulate arrays as parts of its [standard library](ergo-stdlib.html#functions-on-arrays):
+Ergo also provides functions to manipulate arrays as parts of its [standard library](ref-logic-stdlib.html#functions-on-arrays).
+The following example uses the `sum` function to calculate the sum of all the elements in the `prettynumbers` array.
 ```ergo
     let pi = 3.14;
     let e = 2.72;